REQUIEM FOR THE STATUS QUO

 Connected tenuously to a father who barely remembers her and a brother who has become an enigma, Colleen faces the moving target that is Alzheimer’s disease, determined not to let it get the best of her or her father.

-I am pleased to work on behalf of those who, like myself, have published works about Alzheimer’s.
+I am pleased to be a member of AlzAuthors, a compendium of authors who, like myself, have published works about Alzheimer’s and other dementia.